If you want to trade in your car for a van but you’re worried about how much it’ll cost to run, we can help you weigh up your choices.

 |Weekends and weekdays||Tyne Tunnels||£1.90/£3.70, depending on weight||£1.90|

 Vans tends to have larger and more powerful engines than most cars, with a greater capacity for fuel.
 They will cost more to refuel because you need more fuel to fill the tank.

 You can check how much your fuel will cost with our fuel calculator.

 New van technology has assisted fuel consumption for all vans (the inclusion of a sixth gear, for example) but there's a staggering difference between a small, car-derived van, such as a Ford Fiesta van, and a large or medium-sized van, such as a Ford Transit.

-There’s an independent site which lists and compares vehicle fuel consumption – see the Fleet News page on van running costs.
+There’s an independent site which lists and compares vehicle fuel consumption – see the Commercial Fleet page on van running costs.